masterofobzene/CollectionCurator-script/README.md

 ## __Optional (but highly recommended) step:__
 Download 'mtcnn.py' and replace your 'mtcnn.py' in (C:\Users\yourusername\AppData\Local\Programs\Python\Python38\Lib\site-packages\mtcnn\mtcnn.py).
-Don't worry, the file is vainilla it just has my parameters to end with less positives.
+Don't worry, the file is vainilla it just has my parameters to end with less false positives.
 Then the use is simple.
 Just open the script, drag & drop the desired folder to be curated, hit 'enter' then wait.

 Here are a couple of tips/warnings/FAQ: